Configuring High Availability

 IN BOTH APPLIANCES:

-- Click Cancel at the bottom after confirming the Proxy Host Pattern on both Unified Access Gateway appliances (HA-1 and HA-2).
+You don't need to change anything, hit the Cancel button at the bottom after confirming the Proxy Host Pattern on both Unified Access Gateway appliances.

 1.3.
 Close the Reverse Proxy Settings